migrantwarriors/migrant-saviours/README.md

 # migrant-saviours
 This is the final code submission repository for migrant saviours team project for WiT Hackathon.
-All documents are kept inside docs folder including complete solution, architecture, roadmap etc. There are four projects having source code - MapBox, telegram-integration, MigrantWarriorsLibrary and Frontend.
+All documents are kept inside docs folder including complete solution, architecture, roadmap etc. There are four projects having source code - MapBox, telegram-integration, MigrantWarriorsLibrary and website_code.

 ## Contents